COMMUNITY-DRIVEN / OPEN-SOURCE / NON-PROFIT

 OUR PROJECT

-Our flagship and first project is CHORAS, the Community Hub for Open-source Room Acoustics Software.
+The first project supported by the foundation is CHORAS, the Community Hub for Open-source Room Acoustics Software.
 CHORAS is a web-based platform that brings together the newest room acoustics simulation methods: making them accessible to researchers, consultants, and students worldwide via an intuitive browser interface.

-Built on open-source principles, CHORAS and its connected third-party back-end software projects below are freely available.
+Built on open-source principles, CHORAS and its connected third-party back-end software projects are freely available.

 Founders OPEN ACOUSTICS FOUNDATION